lemocla/Which-way-is-up/documentation/features/features.md

    Users are also able to add any artworks - wether available in the shop or not - to their wishlist for future reference.

-   The artwork detail page also feature breadcrumbs at the top of the page, indicating the current page's location within a navigational hierarchy, to allow users to return to the previous page or to navigate to higher level menu item.
+   The artwork detail page also feature breadcrumbs at the top of the page, indicating the current page's location within the navigational hierarchy, to allow users to return to the previous page or to navigate to higher level menu item.

    This page also includes an edit and delete button, only accessible to the shop owner, to easily manage the artwork catalogue.

     - ### **User stories**
       > - As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it.
       > - As a shopper, I want to view related items so that I can purchase several artwork